flybywiresim/docs/docs/start/reported-issues.md

 ### ^^Latest Issues^^

-!!! warning "Liveries incompatible due to Hard Fork"
+!!! warning "Liveries incompatible due to package separation"

-    **Will only affect new versions of the development and experimental branches for now (a 0.6.0 stable release with the fork will come within the week).**
+    **Affects all versions of the A32NX (Stable, Development, and Experimental**

     Liveries made for the default A320neo will no longer function in the new FlyByWire package.
 Liveries will need to be converted by their respective authors.

-    While this might represent an inconvenience for a short amount of time, we are sure that 3rd party content authors will be quick to provide you with updated liveries and programs. *If you wish to avoid this, we advise that you remain on your currently installed development/experimental versions for now.*
+    While this might represent an inconvenience for a short amount of time, we are sure that 3rd party content authors will be quick to provide you with updated liveries and programs.

+    **Convert Your Liveries:**

-    **Workaround:** See our guide to [convert liveries](convert-liveries.md)
+    - See our guide to [convert liveries](convert-liveries.md)
+    - Visit Flightsim.to with updated liveries [here](https://flightsim.to/c/liveries/flybywire-a32nx/)

-* Package separation or "fork" issues (*Development or Experimental*):
+* Package separation or "fork" issues (*All Versions*):
     -  Default aircraft showing
         - Solution: Select the *FlyByWire Simulations A320neo (LEAP)* in the aircraft selector instead of the Asobo one.
     - Invisible plane / Sounds not working / Installation issues
         - Workaround: Reinstall A32NX, delete any old version from your Community Folder.
-Ensure you are on Installer v1.1.4.
+Ensure you are on Installer v1.2.0 or above.

 #### Installer Issues